-Before I started blogging I would never have thought about making a gingerbread dough or any dough and leaving it for 2 months in a fridge.
-Well that sounds scary, doesn’t it.
-I kind of know what am I doing now just by a simple fact, I tried similar recipe for maturing gingerbread cookies 2 years ago, it wasn’t exactly the same recipe, but the idea was the same.
+Before I started blogging, I would never have thought about making a gingerbread dough or any dough and leaving it for 2 months in a fridge.
+Well, that sounds scary, doesn’t it?
+I kind of know what am I doing now just by a simple fact, I tried a similar recipe for maturing gingerbread cookies 2 years ago, it wasn’t exactly the same recipe, but the idea was the same.
 It turned out nice.

 Traditional Polish Christmas Gingerbread

 - 1 1/2 tsp baking soda

 - 1/4 cup cold milk

 - 40g gingerbread spice mix (try to use one that doesn’t have cocoa or flour)